-Temporary cessation of injection for well backwashing was required for both the 2017 and 2019 injection trials.
-However, during the most recent in 2019 both injection pressure and turbidity downstream of the Arkal filter bank triggered several backwashing cycles and cessation of water injection.
-A stricter turbidity trigger level of 50 NTU is required under the current resource consent for the Stage 2 trial (in 2019), where this was 100 NTU for the Stage 1 trial (2017).
-This limited the injection period and thus the total amount of water that could be injected in 2019.
-Nonetheless, lower turbidity levels (less than 10 NTU) were injected during the 2019 trial and this would have reduced the risk of well clogging from sediment.
-The 2019 injection trial stop and start times are listed in Table 7.
+Temporary cessation of injection for well backwashing was required for all three injection periods.
+However, during 2019 both injection pressure and turbidity downstream of the Arkal filter bank triggered several backwashing cycles and cessation of water injection.
+A stricter maximum turbidity trigger level of 50 NTU was required under the current resource consent for the two injection periods under Stage 2 (undertaken in 2019 and 2020), where this limit was 100 NTU for the Stage 1 trial (2017).
+This limited the time available for injection and thus the total amount of water that could be injected in Stage 2.
+Nonetheless, lower turbidity levels (less than 10 NTU) were injected during the 2019 and 2020 injection periods, which would have reduced the risk of well clogging from sediment.
+The stop and start times for water injection during the 2019/2020 Stage 2 trial are listed in Table 8.

-Table 7: Injection periods in 2019 of Stage 2 injection trial.
+Table 8: Injection periods in 2019-2020 (Stage 2 injection trial).